python-summit/swisspycon/association/README.md

 #### Article 18

-The official language of the Association is english.
+The official language of the Association is English.

 #### Article 19